Fire Down Below (1997 film): Plot

-While these conflicts are occurring, Taggert strikes up a relationship with Sarah Kellogg, a young woman who lives in the town.
-She is regarded as an outcast because of her father's murder, a crime of which she was accused but not convicted.
-Eventually, she agrees to testify against Orin and his people, much to the anger of her estranged brother Earl, who actually committed the murder, after their father found out about his sexual abuse against her.
-Earl is revealed to be working as one of Hanner's thugs, and sets the church on fire, in the process killing the preacher who was helping Taggert.
+While these conflicts occur, Taggert strikes up a relationship with Sarah Kellogg, a young woman who lives in the town.
+She is considered an outcast because of her father's murder, a crime of which she was accused but not convicted.
+Eventually, she agrees to testify against Orin and his people, much to the anger of her estranged brother Earl, who committed the murder, after their father found out about his sexual abuse against her.
+Working as one of Hanner's thugs, Earl sets the church on fire, in the process killing Reverend Bob Goodall, the preacher who was helping Taggert.
 He then attempts to collapse the mine with Taggert inside it.
 Taggert escapes, while several mercenaries are killed, including Earl.

 With evidence and a witness, Taggert calls the FBI to take Sarah into protective custody.
-However, they are revealed to be corrupt, and a firefight ensues.
+However, they are revealed to be corrupt and a firefight ensues.
 Taggert kills one agent, then sends the second back to Orin with a message that he will be coming for him next.
 However, when Orin is arrested and charged, he gets off with a slap on the wrist for the environmental violations.
-Taggert goes back into the town and fights his way past the last of Orin Jr's thugs, then demands the truth from him.
-Orin agrees to turn state's evidence, implicating his father on racketeering, conspiracy, and murder charges.
-Taggert goes to a casino to arrest Orin, Sr. Upon hearing about the reception awaiting him in federal prison, Orin produces a gun and resists, but Taggert shoots him in the shoulder and he is taken into custody.
+Taggert goes back into the town and fights his way past the last of Orin Jr.'s thugs, then demands the truth from him.
+Orin Jr. agrees to turn the state's evidence, implicating his father on racketeering, conspiracy, and murder charges.
+Taggert goes to a casino to arrest Orin.
+Upon hearing about the reception awaiting him in federal prison, Orin produces a gun and resists, but Taggert shoots him in the shoulder and he is taken into custody.
 Taggert then returns to Jackson, where he is reunited with Sarah.